-Inside Apple and AT&T's strained relationshipAlex Wagner - Deputy Managing Editor, News Desk
+Inside Apple and AT&T's strained relationshipAlex Wagner - Editorial Director of News and Content

 The mythical Verizon iPhone has got to be one of the most rumored, desired phones in recent memory, and a recent article reports that the device has nearly come to fruition more than a few times in the past.
 Wired has exposed many of the more strained parts of AT&T and Apple's relationship since the release of the first iPhone in 2007, including AT&T reportedly asking Apple to limit features of the iPhone, like making YouTube use WiFi only, while AT&T built out its network.
 These requests obviously were denied by Apple, who refused to compromise the customer experience because of AT&T's network.

 When to comes to the Verizon iPhone, Wired says that the discussion has been going on inside Apple since three months after the original iPhone launch and has considered at least half a dozen times since.
 Months after the iPhone launch in 2007, an Apple team visited Qualcomm, makers of CDMA chips for Verizon, but decided that the iPhone would need a total redesign to accommodate Verizon's chipsets and would probably involve a lawsuit with an angry AT&T. Back then, it's unclear how much of an improvement Verizon would have been over AT&T, as well.